Commands (commands

 8

-This will make it so every command you registered is displayed on the menu of a private chat with your bot, or whenever users type /
+This ensures that each registered command appears in the menu of a private chat with your bot or when users type /

-on a chat your bot is a member of.
+in a chat where your bot is a member.

 Context Shortcut

-What if you want some commands to be displayed only to certain users?
+What if you want some commands displayed only to certain users?
 For example, imagine you have a login

 and a logout